satya-das/cib/README.md

   - Function ID is used as an index to fetch function pointer from **MethodTable**.
   - Implementation of all functions including methods, constructors, and destructors of proxy classes are provided by means of invoking function pointer from MethodTable.

 Above is only broad description of CIB architecture.
 For understanding each peice of CIB architecture please have a look at **examples** below.
 Each example tries to explain one peice of CIB architecture.
-Since this github project is mainly about developing a tool that will automatically implement CIB architecture for a library the examples mentioned shows the code generated by CIB.
+Since this github project is also about developing a tool that will automatically implement CIB architecture for a library the examples mentioned shows the code generated by CIB.
 Please be forewarned that little paitence will be required to analyse such code. :)

 In all cases CIB avoids sharing of compiler generated _problematic_ stuffs across component boundary.
 Below is the list of such compiler generated stuffs:
 1. Mangled function name.